-The CAS graduate programs (M.S. and Ph.D.) provide opportunities for our graduate students to pursue research in structural anatomy and biomechanics as applied to biological anthropology, evolutionary biology, rehabilitation sciences, orthopedics, and/or the scholarship of anatomy education.
+GRADUATE STUDIES: The CAS graduate programs (MS and PhD) provide opportunities for our graduate students to pursue research in structural anatomy and biomechanics as applied to biological anthropology, evolutionary biology, and the orthopedic, rehabilitation, and education sciences.

-We are a major player at the health science center in providing quality outreach programs for students and teachers in the Fort Worth ISD and surrounding Tarrant county area.
+OUTREACH: We are a major player at the health science center in providing quality outreach programs for students and teachers in the Fort Worth ISD and surrounding Tarrant County area.

-Our center maintains a state-of-the-art human anatomy laboratory as well as a bio-skills research facility for education and training of local residents and clinicians in new ultrasound, orthopedic, and surgical techniques.
+FACILITIES: Our center maintains four state-of-the-art research laboratories, the Human Gross Anatomy Laboratory for anatomy education, and the Bio-skills Laboratory for training local residents and clinicians in new ultrasound, orthopedic, and surgical techniques.

 Center for Anatomical Sciences